Leutnant Edmund.

 There were up to three men in here,

-Lt Ferking, a radio/telephone operator and one other.
+Lt Frerking, a radio/telephone operator and one other.

 Plan.

 The sort of sight Lt.
-Ferking would have used is a scissor type range finder.
+Frerking would have used is a scissor type range finder.

 A scissor type range finder.